Fun Stuff to Know

 The Lebold Mansion has had an incredibly rocky history.
 The current owner, Joseph Tatner is the 25th person to own the property--although this number may not include Dickinson County and the various banks who owned the property in between bankruptcies, which were numerous over the past 140+ years.

 Since that time, the mansion has sat empty many times.
-The Brown Foundation turned it into a "Girls Club"--a private home for single female telephone operators who worked for C. L. Brown's United Telecommunications, Inc. (which became a little company known as "Sprint").
+C. L. Brown turned it into a "Girls Club"--a private home for single female telephone operators who worked the Brown Telephone Company (which became a little company known as "Sprint").
 Then it was a boy's orphanage with a classroom in the attic, then turned into apartment buildings.
 The building slid into filth and disrepair until Merle Vahsholtz rescued it in 1974, removing seven large garbage bags full of bird poop out of the tower and seven dump truck loads of debris from the rest of the structure.
-Gary Yushak and Larkin Mayo (two Victorian restoration experts) bought the mansion in 2000 to showcase their wallpaper--Victorian patterns printed on durable vinyl sheets.
+She completed the first major mansion restoration, and Gary Yushak and Larkin Mayo (two Victorian restoration experts) bought the mansion in 2000 when she passed away to showcase their wallpaper--Victorian patterns printed on durable vinyl sheets.
 They added more than $750,000 worth of custom wallpaper to beautify the interior.
-After 10 years, they retired to New York and the mansion again bounced between abandonments, failed ownerships, and bankruptcy.
+After 10 years, they retired to Connecticut and the mansion again bounced between abandonments, failed ownerships, and bankruptcy.
+A new 100-year roof was added in 2015 to prevent leaks and it continues to work flawlessly.

 106 N Vine Street, Abilene, KS 67410